Neal Petties: College career

-Petties played wide receiver for the Don Coryell's San Diego State Aztecs from 1961-63.
+Petties played wide receiver for the Don Coryell's San Diego State Aztecs from 1961 to 1963.
 He led the team in receptions and receiving yards all three seasons and amassing 63 catches for 1,274 yards and 13 touchdowns.
 Pettis was a three-time all-California Collegiate Athletic Association honoree and as senior was a third-team little college Associated Press All-American.
 Petties played defense for the Aztecs, as well, recording seven interceptions.
 In 2006, Petties was inducted into the San Diego State Athletics Hall of Fame.

 Professional career

 Petties was selected in the 14th round (187th overall) by the Baltimore Colts in the 1963 NFL draft and in the 21st round (161st overall) by the Oakland Raiders in 1963 AFL draft.
-He played three seasons with the Colts from 1964-66, mainly on special teams.
+He played three seasons with the Colts from 1964 to 1966, mainly on special teams.
 As a rookie, in 1964, he caught his only two NFL passes, including a touchdown reception from Tom Matte in the fourth quarter of the Colts 45-17 victory over the Washington Redskins.

 Petties was selected in the 1966 NFL expansion draft by the Atlanta Falcons, but an injury led to Atlanta letting his go and he rejoined the Colts for the 1966 season.

 In 1968, Petties played a season in Continental Football League for the Las Vegas Cowboys.